-Here we refer to Bakhtin's (1973, 1981, 1990) and Kristeva's (1967) work on intertextuality.
-'Intertextuality reveals how texts draw upon, incorporate, recontextualize, and dialogue with other texts as well as those that are left out' (McKenna, 2004, p.
-11).
-Intertextuality occurs at
+Here we refer to Bakhtin's (1973, 1981, 1990) as well as Kristeva's (1967) work on intertextuality.
+"Intertextuality reveals how texts draw upon, incorporate, recontextualize, and dialogue with other texts as well as those that are left out" (McKenna, 2004: 11).
+Intertextuality is at two levels, how utterances within a text reference/answer utterances and images in the same text; and how utterances reference/answer utterances and images in other texts.

-In the earliest annual reports, we find references to 'family': family as the 'Wal-Mart family' composed by the Walton family itself, the other executives, and the Wal-Mart associates (or employees); and family as the fundamental value of the 1970s.
-Here, intertextuality can be defined as 'ambivalence of writing,' as Kristeva explains: 'The term "ambivalence" implies integrating society's story in the text, and integrating the text in society's story' (1967, p.
-444).
+Since its creation Wal-Mart seems to picture the American society and its fundamental values.
+In the earliest annual reports, we find references to "family."
+Family as the "Wal-Mart Family" composed by the Walton family itself, the other executives and the "Wal-Mart associates" (or employees).
+Family also as the fundamental value of the 70s, pictured in each of these early reports.
+Here, intertextuality can be defined as "ambivalence of writing" as Kristeva explains:

+The term 'ambivalence' implies integrating society's story in the text, and integrating the text in society's story.
+(Kristeva, 1967:444).

-This ambivalence appears also in more recent annual reports, using the word 'diversity.'
-Starting mainly in the 1990s, society changed the concept of 'family' to value the diversity of the population and the integration of minorities.
-Thus, reports from that period show pictures representing minorities (employees as well as customers).
+This ambivalence appears also in latest annual reports, using the word "diversity".
+Starting mainly in the 1990s, society changed the concept of "family" to value the diversity of the population and the integration of minorities.
+Thus, the reports at that period show pictures representing minorities (employees as well as customers).

-Following Kristeva's definition of ambivalence, after noting how society's tale was integrated within Wal-Mart annual reports (e.g., the story of the 'American Dream'), the issue is now to establish how the Wal-Mart story is integrated into society's story.
-We also refer to intertextuality as the repetition of a word/idea over time in different texts: 'Each text is built as a mosaic of quotations; each text absorbs and transforms another text.
-The concept of intertextuality arises and takes over the concept of subjectivity' (Kristeva, 1967, pp. 440-441).
+Following Kristeva's definition of ambivalence, after having noticed how society's tale was integrated within Wal-Mart annual reports (e.g. the "story" of the

+"American Dream"), the issue is now to establish how the Wal-Mart "story" is integrated in society's background.
+We also refer to intertextuality as the repetition of a word/an idea over time in different texts:

+Each text is built as a mosaic of quotations; each text absorbs and transforms another text.
+The concept of intertextuality arises and takes over the concept of subjectivity.
+(Kristeva, 1967:440-441).

-The posthumous omnipresence of Sam Walton in Wal-Mart and its annual reports, in the form of repeated mentions of Sam's name in different texts, can be viewed as a form of intertextuality.
-As a matter of fact, as a member of the executive board Sam's name was present in every single report before his death.
+The posthumous omnipresence of Sam Walton in Wal-Mart and its annual reports in the form of repeated mentions of Sam's name in different texts, can be viewed as a form of intertextuality.
+As a matter of fact, as a member of the executive board, Sam's name has always been present in every single report before his death.
 However, this listing of his name on the reports was not a direct reference, and it is only after his death that the reports mention his character directly.
-As early as 1993, the report included a note from David Glass that included the following reference to Sam: 'Perhaps Sam Walton defined our culture best when he said, "Wal-Mart is ordinary people joined together to accomplish extraordinary things" (p.
-20).
+As early as 1993, the report included a note from David Glass that included the following reference to Sam:

+Perhaps Sam Walton defined our culture best when he said, 'Wal-Mart is ordinary people joined together to accomplish extraordinary things.'
+(1993 Wal-Mart report:20).

-Sam's posthumous omnipresence is not only reflected in the annual reports, but more generally within the company itself.
+Sam's posthumous omnipresence was not only reflected in the annual reports, but more generally within the company itself.

 I never met Sam Walton.
 As it happens, my experiences with Wal-Mart didn't begin until several months after his death.
 But everywhere at the company, and far beyond, his presence could be felt even years later.
-(Ortega, 2000, p.
-377)
+(Ortega, 2000: 377).

-Ortega (2000) quoted Don Soderquist, during his speech at the annual meeting in 1997: 'Sam is looking down here and he's very proud....
-Our company does have a soul' (2000, p.
-369, emphasis added).
+Ortega (2000) quoted Don Soderquist, during his speech at the annual meeting in 1997: "Sam is looking down here and he's very proud. [...]
+Our company does have a soul" (2000: 369, emphasis ours).

-In addition, programs have been created that make direct or indirect reference to Mr. Sam, such as the 'Yes We Can, Sam!' program (indirect referentiality).
-Through such references and programs, associates make suggestions for cutting costs so as to please the ghost.
+In addition, programs have been created that make direct or indirect reference to Mr. Sam (by living executives), such as the "Yes We Can, Sam!" program (indirect referentiality).
+Through such references and programs, associates would make suggestions on cutting costs so as to please the ghost.

-The strategy of Socratic discourse
+The Strategy of Socratic Discourse